Skip to main content

 Why preview before you push

-6. URL Encoder / Decoder
+6. URL Encoder and Decoder

 Building or debugging URLs with query strings and special characters requires percent-encoding.
 An URL Encoder/Decoder converts characters to and from the encoded form so links work correctly in every context.
 Use it when you construct redirect URLs, API callbacks, or share links with UTM parameters.
 Client-side encoding means the URLs you paste are never sent to a server.
+This tool is essential when working with OAuth flows, webhook configurations, or any integration that passes data through URL parameters.
+Incorrectly encoded URLs can cause silent failures that are frustrating to debug, so having a reliable encoder at hand prevents those issues before they happen.

 7. SHA-256 Hash Generator